edwinbulter/quote-django/README.md

 Implemented features:
 - A set of quotes will be requested at ZenQuotes and written in the default python sqlite database if the database is empty
-- If ZenQuotes is unavailable, a fallback file with quotes is used to initialize the empty database
 - Only unique quotes are written to the database:
-  - by looking at the quoteText only, quotes are compared
-  - if the new quoteText doesn't appear in the database, it is added
+  - if the quoteText/author combination doesn't appear in the database, it is added
 - When requesting a random quote, 'quote ids to exclude' can be sent in the body of the POST request to avoid sending the same quote again when requesting a random quote
 - If the list with 'quote ids to exclude' exceeds the number of quotes in the database:
   - a set of quotes is requested at ZenQuotes, added to the database and a random new quote is returned
-  - if ZenQuotes is unable to deliver the quotes, a random quote without looking at the ids to exclude is returned
 - Liking of quotes
-  - Liked quotes will be written on an event stream
   - Liked quotes will get their likes field incremented
+- A list with liked quotes sorted by the number of likes can be requested.

 ## Python project set up:
 - install pipx to be able to install (and uninstall if you ever want) django globally in its own virtual environment: